Cabbler25/Distributed-Hash-Table/README.md

 >Use the command python set_redir.py 10000 to set up their networking.

+>Ensure the app is installed on all 5 AVD's before running the grader.

 >Use the command simpledht_grader.exe apk_file_path to run the grader.
 Note -h will show you options available to the grader.